Paper print: Second effort at reformatting

 The academy did take up Walls' cause, but only with his departure in 1953.
 The real work began with Kemp R. Niver.
 For roughly a decade, the former filmmaker migrated over two million feet of films from paper.
 He established the Renovare Company and process (“to restore” in Latin) and with initial funding from the academy (later funding would be private and then by congressional appropriation), Niver unwound film history.
 He also wrote a good amount about this program.

 As mentioned, the filmmaking process had not been standardized.
 In fact, many manufacturers purposely avoided the exact workings of Edison's well-regarded Kinetograph, thereby avoiding infringement, while copying the essential functions with a few tweaks to the format.
 Niver also supposed that amateur engineers and filmmakers were designing their own cameras for a time, each one producing a different image size, with variation in sprocket hole number, size and pattern.
 He ranted about "some little man with a movie picture camera of his very own, constructed from a cigar box, some spare parts from a plow, and pieces of his grandmother’s sewing machine."

 With adjustments, issues of frame lines and sprocket holes were resolved with each incoming print, but hand cranked film speed was also a nagging issue.
 Renovare would capture each frame, but a film could have been undercranked and exposed only for twelve frames per second.
 Playback on today's film projectors might require 18 or 24 frame/s.
 Everything would appear comically fast.
 The solution was to expose a frame or every other frame twice, thereby making the action appear realistic.
-The reverse was true as well, with overcranked exposures, and frames would have to be removed to avoid slow motion films.
+The reverse was true as well, with overcranked exposures; frames would have to be removed to avoid slow motion films.

 Another problem encountered by Niver and not discovered in any details of Gregory's efforts at the Library, is just what happens to photographs that have been tightly rolled up for four decades or more.
 Niver explained it by way of this example: